eiyer28/yhack26/README.md

 ## Model assumptions

-These are stated explicitly so users can reason about model risk:
+This model is not perfect, and we state the assumptions explicitly so users can reason about model-level risk.

 - Underlying follows Geometric Brownian Motion (fat tails not captured)
-- Continuous hedging assumed; transaction costs not modeled
+- Idealized continuous hedging assumed (like Black-scholes), transaction costs not modeled
 - Oracle/resolution risk not priced (no analog in exchange-traded options)
 - Risk-free rate approximated at 5% annualized
 - Arbitrage between Polymarket and Deribit assumed possible but not frictionless

-A realistic mispricing threshold accounting for these frictions is ~3–5% on $|p_{PM} - p_{BS}|$.
+- We assume these are analogous to European options, which is mostly accurate since these contracts are automatically used at expiry.

+To account for these, we recommend using a mispricing threshold, and only recommend trades where $|p_{PM} - p_{BS}|$ exceeds roughly 3 to 5 percent.

 ---